 Due to the current NSW COVID Delta outbreak, we at GSH encourage telehealth appointments where possible.

-If you have an upcoming appointment this week, and you think it can be done via phone or video chat, please change your booking type using hotdoc to a telehealth consultation.
+If you have an upcoming appointment this week, and you think it can be done via phone or video chat, please change your booking type using HotDoc to a telehealth consultation.
 If you can’t do this, please give us a call and our staff can help you.

 Repeat prescriptions, discussing results, counselling about health and mental health, vaccination advice, and cold and flu symptoms can all be done safely and effectively by telehealth.
-If your doctor feels they need to see you for an examination, they will arrange that in a safe way and at a time where there’s minimal crossover of people.
+If your doctor feels they need to see you for an examination, they will arrange that in a safe way and at a time when there’s a minimal crossover of people.
 During the lockdown, we can also see new patients via telehealth, and you will still receive a medicare rebate (usually you need to have been seen in the last 12 months face to face).

 If you need to come in for your consult for issues like cervical cancer screening, skin cancer checks, immunisations, wound reviews and repair and injuries, you are still welcome to – but please bring a face mask, wear it covering your mouth and nose, and dress warmly.
 We’ll offer people to wait outside – and have plenty of chairs for you.

-Reasons to come to clinic:
+Reasons to come to the clinic: